17%: aware of the District Council elections

 馬惜珍從1978年起就定居台灣,運用洗錢過的犯罪所得開了好幾家合法公司。馬惜珍的合法事業,在香港和全世界繼續發達。這些事業包括在歐洲、北美洲和澳 洲的商業不動產;根據《星期日泰晤士報》一位調查記者的報導,他們在英國的財產極多,在倫敦市中心金融區和西敏區擁有一整排的辦公大樓。東方報業集團是他們事業成就最顯著的一個實例。現在這是遠東最大的報業集團之一,由馬惜珍的兒子馬承坤主持。馬承坤躋身香港最有錢的富豪行列,影響力極大,...There are four links to photographs.
 Three of the photographs are copies of the front page of a Hong Kong newspaper, and the fourth photograph is the typical photograph of the police bringing in a suspect.

 Is this libel?
-From reading the material that "TheOne88" re-posted, this seems to be the standard stuff that has been circulated on the Internet for a long time.
-For example, a much more elaborate history of the Ma brothers is given in this post at 141hongkongforum.com titled: 東方日報老闆靠販毒起家 translated: Oriental Daily News boss built his business by selling drugs.
+From reading the material that "TheOne88" re-posted, this seems to be the standard stuff that has been circulated on the Internet for a long time, as listed below.

 “The Oriental Press Group is the most obvious of their successful companies.
 Now the biggest newspaper publisher in the Far East, the company is headed by Ma Ching-kwan, Ma Sik-chun’s son.
 One of the wealthiest men in Hong Kong, where multimillionaires are 10 cents a pair, Ma Ching-kwan wields considerable influence which reaches well outside the former British territory.”